Rita1791/Elephant-TP53-Hotspot-Mapping/README.md

 31 August–4 September 2026

-🖼️ Presentation
+🖼️ Format

-Poster C-G.32 · Poster Session 3
+Poster presentation

 👩‍🔬 Presenter

 Ms. Ritika Rajendra Rawat · first and presenting author

-🧬 Poster title
+🧬 Expanded research

-Evolutionary Conservation and Functional Constraints of TP53 Mutation Hotspots Across Mammalian Species
+Evolutionary Conservation and Functional Constraint of TP53 Mutation Hotspots Across Mammalian Species

-Research-lineage rule: this repository contains the focused human–elephant analysis and EleProtect prototype.
-ECCB 2026 presents the expanded mammalian analysis.
-They are connected stages of one research programme—not independent replications and not interchangeable datasets.
+[!NOTE]The two repositories are connected stages of one research programme.
+They are not independent replications and not interchangeable datasets: this repository is human–elephant focused; the ECCB study uses an expanded 56-sequence mammalian dataset.

 <p align="right"><a href="#top">⬆ Back to top</a></p>